Zodiac1978/wp-search-ignore-block-names/README.md

-# Ignore block name in search
+# Ignore HTML and shortcodes in search

-Modifies the native search to ignore block editor comments and HTML markup
+Modifies the native search to ignore HTML markup (block editor comments) and shortcodes

 ## Why?

-This plugin modifies the native wordpress search function to ignore block names in post and page content.
+This plugin modifies the native wordpress search feature to ignore HTML markup (like block names) and shortcodes in your content.

 With this plugin activated the unexpected search results are fixed which are reported in [#3739](WordPress/gutenberg#3739) and in [#56294](https://core.trac.wordpress.org/ticket/56294)

+**Works only for MySQL 8.0.4+ and MariaDB 10.0.5+**

 ## Frequently Asked Questions